Mircea Rednic: Bursaspor, Standard Liège and Sint-Truidense

 After the 1989 Romanian Revolution, Rednic along with compatriots Claudiu Vaișcovici and Gheorghe Nițu went to play in Turkey for Bursaspor.

 In 1991, coach Mircea Lucescu told him to go to Standard Liège because it was the team he would be coaching in the near future.
 However, Lucescu never had the opportunity to train there, but Rednic spent five seasons with the club.
 He made his Belgian First Division debut on 16 August 1991 under coach Arie Haan in a 2–1 home loss to Club Brugge.
 He won the 1992–93 Belgian Cup with The Reds, as coach Haan used him the entire match in the 2–0 win over Charleroi in the final.
-During these years, Rednic played regularly for Standard and was colleagues for short periods with compatriots Bogdan Stelea and Gheorghe Butoiu.
+During these years, Rednic played regularly for Standard and was teammates for short periods with compatriots Bogdan Stelea and Gheorghe Butoiu.

 In 1996, after his period at Standard Liège ended, he moved to Sint-Truidense.
-There, on 2 February 1997 he made his last Belgian First Division appearance in a 3–1 away loss to Germinal Beerschot, having a total of 150 matches with three goals in the competition.
+There, on 2 February 1997 he made his last Belgian First Division appearance in a 3–1 away loss to Germinal Beerschot, totaling 150 matches with three goals in the competition.

 Rapid București

 In 1997, Rednic returned to Romania at Rapid București, at the advice of the team's coach, Mircea Lucescu.
 He spent the last three years of his career there, playing the entire match in the 1–0 win over Universitatea Craiova in the 1998 Cupa României final.
 Subsequently, he played in 32 matches in which he scored one goal in the 1998–99 season as the team won its first title after 32 years.
-On 10 May 2000, Rednic made his last Divizia A appearance in Rapid's 3–1 home win over "U" Craiova, having a total of 391 appearances with 29 goals in the competition, also totaling 47 matches with two goals in European competitions.
+On 10 May 2000, Rednic made his last Divizia A appearance in Rapid's 3–1 home win over "U" Craiova, totaling 391 appearances with 29 goals in the competition and 47 matches with two goals in European competitions.